kiebel/wp-academicPeopleList/readme.txt

 == Changelog ==

 = 0.1.1 =
-Fixed issue with viewing images.
+*Fixed issue with viewing images.

-Added detailed page for each individual.
+*Added detailed page for each individual.

 = 0.1.2 =
-Fixed an issue where user was unable to edit his/her academic profile.
+* Fixed an issue where user was unable to edit his/her academic profile.

 = 0.1.3 =
-Fixed an issue where a user photo was not appearing.
+* Fixed an issue where a user photo was not appearing.

 = 0.2.0 =
-Introduced Projects and Research Areas functionality.
+* Introduced Projects and Research Areas functionality.

+= 0.3.0 =
+* Introduced Publications functionality.
+* Done some fixing here and there.

 == Upgrade Notice ==

 = 0.1.1 =
-Fixed various issues.
+* Fixed various issues.

 = 0.1.2 =
-Fixed an issue where user was unable to edit his/her academic profile.
+* Fixed an issue where user was unable to edit his/her academic profile.
 UPGRADE IMMEDIATELY!

 = 0.1.3 =
-Fixed an issue where a user photo was not appearing.
+* Fixed an issue where a user photo was not appearing.
 UPGRADE IMMEDIATELY!

 = 0.2.0 =
-Added the ability to add projects and research areas.
+* Added the ability to add projects and research areas.
 You can assign users to projects.

+= 0.3.0 =
+* Now you can add publications like journals and conference papers.